Frequently Asked Questions

 How can I support my child when they are learning an instrument?

-Some children need to be reminded when it is the day for the their lesson and to bring their instrument and music to school
+Some children need to be reminded when it is the day for their lesson and to bring their instrument and music to school.

 Regular practice at home is essential for good progress.
 Your child’s teacher will note down details in a practice diary every week.
 You are asked to refer to that diary each week to see the teacher’s comments and to add any of your own where appropriate.
 We have found this to be an effective form of communication between the teacher and home as well as a motivational tool to enhance learning.
 Once a year you will receive an invitation to attend a parents’ evening but please do feel free to contact us at any time if you have any questions or concerns.